dragonfruitnetwork/dragon6-assets/README.md

 ## Assets
 ### Rank Icons
 The ranked icons were taken from the official Rainbow Six Servers in August 2018.
-There are PNG and SVG versions found under `/rank/` with the filename following `{rankid}.{png/svg}`
+There are ~~PNG and~~ SVG versions found under `/rank` with the filename following `{v1|2}/{rankid}.svg`

-Note: Unranked = `0` and Diamond = `20` (the rest can be filled in)
-> Rank `21` is the new Champions Rank, a new rank introduced in Y4S3
+Note: Icons match the values found [here](https://github.com/dragonfruitnetwork/Dragon6-API/blob/248c655fadf762c9f4c3a053ad0171ecf885d25e/Dragon6-API/References.cs#L24) for `/v1` and [here](https://github.com/dragonfruitnetwork/Dragon6-API/blob/248c655fadf762c9f4c3a053ad0171ecf885d25e/Dragon6-API/References.cs#L58) for `/v2`
+> For Seasons with an ID less than 15 (14 or less), use `/v1` and for 15 and over, use `/v2`

 We modified the unranked icon, as we were pretty sure the one on the Ubisoft site was incorrect.
-> We have only found the new ranked icons as PNG files, so we will be using them for the time being.
-If you use the svg ones we recommend switching asap.

 ### Backgrounds
 Backgrounds are found on the Dragon6 Homepage, and are usually the opening screen from the current season in-game.
 These are downloaded from the fan kit, and compressed from ~20MB to 400kb or less, then put in the `/backgrounds` folder with their name as `{seasonid}.jpg`